1. Love is not based off of behavior

-By leading Impact Bible Study and helping with the MORE group at school, I had SO many opportunities to reach others.
-I was able to encourage, equip, and be an example through praying for the needs of others, joining hands with other believers, planning a chapel service, and going out of my comfort zone in order to do public speaking.
-Our group put so many hours into that chapel service, but finding out that someone received salvation made it all worth it and more!
-Meeting girls where they were at, sharing struggles, and spreading encouragement cards and brownies throughout our whole school one class or teacher at the time filled my heart with God’s greater joy!
+By leading Impact Bible Study and helping with the MORE group at school, I had so many opportunities to reach others.
+I was able to encourage, equip, and be an example through praying passionately, joining hands with other believers, planning a chapel service, and going out of my comfort zone in order to engage in public speaking.
+Our group put so many hours into planning the chapel service, but finding out that someone received salvation made all the hard work worth it and more!

-8. The importance of Godly community + deep friendships
+8. The importance of Godly community and deep friendships

 We were never created to do life alone.
-Life becomes exciting, and we feel most alive when we are in God’s will surrounded by those He has given to us to do life with.
-He has allowed me to find my spot in our youth group, and make deep connections with friends who share the same purpose and passion for the things of God.
+We feel most alive whenever we are in God’s will surrounded by those He has given to us to do life with.
+He has allowed me to get connected in our youth group, and make deep connections with friends who also have a purpose and passion for the things of God.
 As I said in a previous blog post, when we are surrounding ourselves with Godly community, and building deep friendships, there will be joy bursting out of our souls.

 9. The meaning behind victory days

 The purpose of victory days isn’t to be confident in our own strength.
 Victory days remind us in our weakest moments that God’s strength and peace is always more than enough.
-It’s an opportunity to persevere, walk boldly, and live abundantly when we’re tempted to stop, hide, and fear.
+They challenge us to persevere, walk boldly, and live abundantly whenever we’re tempted to stop, hide, and fear.

 This year has been good.
-It started out as a season of trial, but has ended as a season of growth.
+It started out full of trials, but has ended as a season of growth.
 Jesus has become the one true desire of my heart, and has taught me so many lessons through our walks and talks.
 He has filled my days with family, friends, moments, and memories I will hold close to my heart forever.